-Mirza Ghulam Murtaza was a regular Sunni-Muslim and a heavy smoker, we are not sure if this was opium or tobacco, he also never prayed as a Muslim.
+Mirza Ghulam Murtaza was a regular Sunni-Muslim and a heavy smoker, we are not sure if this was opium or tobacco, he also never prayed as a Muslim and spent his life in the company of British and Sikh officers.
 His father was Mirza Ata Muhammad, and uncles lost all of their land to the Ramgharia Sikhs.
 The entire Mirza family was thus forced into exile.
 Fateh Singh Ahluvalia protected the Mirza family of Qadian from 1802 to 1814 (see Punjab Chiefs), as the Mirza family fled Qadian and crossed the river Beas and settled in Beghowal.
 When Ata Muhammad died (his father), in roughly 1814, Mirza Ghulam Murtaza and his extended family were allowed to move back to Qadian (see Griffin, Punjab Chiefs).
 Ranjit Singh then gave 5 villages (+Qadian) back to Mirza Ghulam Murtaza and his brothers.
 Mirza Ghulam Murtaza and his brothers joined the Sikh military, wherein they served until 1849-ish.

 He is barely 11-12 years old and is forced into exile with his 5 brothers and other extended family in Begowal, India.
 Fateh Singh Ahluvalia protected the Mirza family of Qadian from 1802 to 1814 (see Punjab Chiefs), as the Mirza family fled Qadian and crossed the river Beas and settled in Beghowal.
 When Ata Muhammad died, in roughly 1814, Mirza Ghulam Murtaza and his extended family were allowed to move back to Qadian (see Griffin, Punjab Chiefs).
 Ranjit Singh then gave 5 villages (+Qadian) back to Mirza Ghulam Murtaza and his brothers.
 Mirza Ghulam Murtaza and his brothers joined the Sikh military, wherein they served until 1849-ish.